 Some of the facts about Zakat are as follow:

-- It is an imposed specific amount of assets that is identified by the Islamic laws as the assets that have the potential to grow
+- It is an imposed specific amount of assets that are identified by the Islamic laws as the assets that have the potential to grow

-- Imposed amount at the rate of 2.5% each year on the market value of the Zakat-able possessions
+- The imposed amount at the rate of 2.5% each year on the market value of the Zakat-able possessions

 - Zakat is a religious and spiritual act and is totally different than that of the tax.
 It is obligatory on every sane Muslim who has the ability and is liable to pay zakat.